livingearth-system/livingearth-system.github.io/themes/change/ip/global/ip-vga-encr/index.md

 <br/>* Proximity to forest edge (m, based on pixel resolution)

-<br><br><strong>CASE STUDY</strong>
+<br><strong>CASE STUDY</strong>
-<br><ul> The case study is the Amazon Basin where pastures used actively for extended periods but then abandonmed are encroached upon from refugia of plant communities (e.g., Vismia species).
-The net change in cover from herbaceous to woody in the lifform layer with a corresponding increase in above ground biomnass that is considered significnat (based on the Mann-Kendall and Senn slope) </ul>
+<br>The case study is the Amazon Basin where pastures used actively for extended periods but then abandonmed are encroached upon from refugia of plant communities (e.g., Vismia species).
+The net change in cover from herbaceous to woody in the lifform layer with a corresponding increase in above ground biomnass that is considered significnat (based on the Mann-Kendall and Senn slope).

 <br><strong>JUPYTER NOTEBOOK</strong>

-<br><ul> The notebook identifies the environmental descriptors required to estabhlish whether there has been a gain in the amount of vegetation, with this representing a modificaiton of the land cover.
+<br>The notebook identifies the environmental descriptors required to estabhlish whether there has been a gain in the amount of vegetation, with this representing a modificaiton of the land cover.
 Each of these required layers is loaded in from the data cube and displayed.
-The Evidence-Based Change Framework is then implemented  </ul>
+The Evidence-Based Change Framework is then implemented.

 "
 -%}